Skip to content

 • DriversLicenseAnalyzerDriversLicense, decoded from the PDF417 barcode on the back and parsed against the AAMVA standard — fully deterministic.
 Works for US states and the Canadian provinces that emit an AAMVA PDF417 (BC, AB, SK, MB, NS, NB, PEI, NL); dates auto-switch to Canadian CCYYMMDD order and the province surfaces as Jurisdiction.
 (Ontario and Quebec licences carry no PDF417, so they don’t scan — use a custom OCR parser for those.)

-• HealthCardAnalyzerHealthCard, OCR tuned for Canadian cards: it detects the issuing province from on-card keywords and applies that province’s number format — Quebec/RAMQ, Ontario/OHIP, BC PHN, Alberta/AHCIP, etc. — surfacing Province and Plan.
+• HealthCardAnalyzerHealthCard, OCR tuned for Canadian cards: it detects the issuing province from on-card keywords and applies that province’s number format — Quebec/RAMQ, Ontario/OHIP, BC PHN, Alberta/AHCIP, etc. — surfacing Province and Issuer.

 • CreditCardAnalyzerCreditCard: brand (Visa/Mastercard/Amex/…) and number validity from the IIN prefix + Luhn are deterministic; name/expiry are best-effort OCR.
 The CVV lives on the back, so a front scan almost always leaves it null.